Measuring the robustness of Gaussian processes to kernel choice: INTRODUCTION

-\textbf{Our contributions.} Given a user-selected kernel, we propose a workflow to discover whether decisions based on a GP posterior are sensitive to the choice of kernel.
+\textbf{Our contributions.} We propose and implement the first workflow to discover whether applied decisions based on a GP posterior are robust to the choice of the user-specified prior (i.e.\ the kernel).
 Our workflow proceeds as follows.
 (A) Keep expanding a class of appropriate kernels around the original kernel until some kernel in this class yields a substantively different decision.
 (B) Assess if this decision-changing kernel is qualitatively interchangeable with the original kernel.
 If the two kernels \emph{are} interchangeable, we conclude the decision is not robust; a different decision could be reached with the same prior information.
 If the two kernels \emph{are not} interchangeable, we cannot conclude non-robustness.
-We demonstrate our workflow in various applications: (1) predicting whether an adult patient's resting heart rate exceeds 130 beats per minute (bpm), a potentially dangerous level \cite{Fidler2017_heartRateThreshold}, is sometimes flagged as non-robust by our method and sometimes not; (2) predicted future carbon dioxide levels \citep{RasmussenWilliams2006} can be substantively increased with a qualitatively interchangeable kernel; (3) predictions on MNIST handwritten digits can be altered with minor kernel perturbations.
+We provide a practical implementation of steps (A) and (B).
+We demonstrate the practical utility of our workflow by discovering non-robustness in various applied uses of Gaussian processes: (1) predicting whether a hospital patient's heart rate is alarmingly high, (2) predicting future carbon dioxide levels, and (3) classifying MNIST handwritten digits.

-\section{Our Workflow}
+\section{OUR WORKFLOW}